dustykat/ce-3305-fluids/ce3305s24book/_build/html/_sources/intro.md

-# Instructor Notes to Accompany Engineering Fluid Mechanics CE 3305 at TTU
+# Instructor notes to accompany CE 3305 at TTU

 This e-book is a working copy of the instructor notes. <br>